Former Sen. John Warner dies; married Elizabeth Taylor

 Born in Washington, D.C., on Feb.
 18, 1927, Warner volunteered for the Navy at 17 and served as a 3rd class electronics technician.
 He received an engineering degree from Washington and Lee University in 1949.

-He entered law school at the University of Virginia in the fall of 1949 but volunteered the next year for the Marines, serving in Korea as a first lieutenant and communications officer with the First Marine Air Wing.
-Following Korea, he returned to law school and received a degree from the University of Virginia in 1953.
+He entered law school at the University of Virginia in the fall of 1949 but volunteered the next year for the Marines, serving in Korea before returning to law school.
+He received a degree from the University of Virginia in 1953.

-He was a law clerk at the United States Circuit Court of Appeals for the District of Columbia, went into private practice, and then served four years as a federal prosecutor.
-He became under secretary of the Navy in 1969 and served as secretary of the Navy from 1972 to 1974.
+Warner was a law clerk at the United States Circuit Court of Appeals for the District of Columbia, went into private practice, and then became a federal prosecutor.
+He served as secretary of the Navy from 1972 to 1974.

 Warner got an estimated $7 million fortune in the breakup of his first marriage, to Catherine Mellon, daughter of multimillionaire Paul Mellon.
 He and Taylor divorced in 1982 and he married real estate agent Jeanne Vander Myde in 2003.